Have you ever wondered why you think the way you do?

 Roles:

-and collaborating with medical professionals.
+- Work with medical professionals.

 6. Educational Psychologist